 3 top questions help you decide on a move to assisted living

 It’s difficult to make a decision when there are so many conflicting thoughts and emotions clouding your thoughts.

 To make it easier to answer the question “when does someone need assisted living?,” Florence’s advice is to focus on the most important considerations by asking these 3 questions.

-1. Is it increasingly difficult or unsafe to provide hands-on care for your senior?
+1. Is it increasingly difficult or unsafe to provide hands-on care for your older adult?

 What started out as a manageable job could have slowly turned into something that one person can’t handle alone.

 The changes can creep up on you, so now is the time to take a fresh, honest look at your situation.

 For example, if your older adult has become completely incontinent, it could be too much to handle at home.